Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Global Edge Switching Markov Chain ( )

 \begin{proof} Any Markov Chain that is irreducible, aperiodic and symmetric converges to a uniform distribution \cite[Th.~7.10]{DBLP:books/daglib/0012859}.
 We show that \gesmc has these three properties.

 For \textbf{irreducibility} we observe that whenever there exists an edge switch from state $A$ to $B$, there also exists a global switch from $A$ to $B$ (\eg if $\ell = 1$).
 The state graph of \esmc is therefore a subgraph of the state graph of \gesmc.
-Since the former graph is already strongly connected~\cite{rao1996}, both Markov Chains are irreducible.
+In addition, both Markov Chains share the same set of states, \ie the set of all simple graphs with the given degree sequence.
+Then, since the state graph of \esmc is already strongly connected~\cite{rao1996}, so is the state graph of \gesmc, and thus both Markov Chains are irreducible.

 For \textbf{aperiodicity} we note that a global switch~$\Gamma = (\pi, \ell)$ may not alter the graph (\eg, if $\ell = 0$).
 Thus each state in the Markov Chain has a self-loop with strictly positive probability mass.
 This guarantees aperiodicity.